alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 [Michelson–Morley experiment](https://en.wikipedia.org/wiki/Michelson%E2%80%93Morley_experiment)
 was designed.
-By making very precise measurements, a different speed of light in different directions should be measured.
+By making very precise measurements,
+**a different speed of light in different directions should be measured**.
 Also the experiment had to be repeated multiple times, if by any chance our planet was moving exactly along the ether at the moment of the first measurement.

 Of course their very precise measurements found none of that nonsense: light seemed to travel at _exactly_ the same speed at all times and in all directions.
-There was no ether to be found anywhere.
+There was **no ether to be found anywhere**.

 ### Radiating Black Body

 Another important sign that classical physics was not the whole picture was the investigation of [black body radiation](https://en.wikipedia.org/wiki/Black-body_radiation).
-A hot chamber ("black body") was supposed to radiate energy of all frequencies, and this energy was supposed to grow without bound according to the classical predictions.
+A hot chamber ("black body") was supposed to radiate energy of all frequencies, and the classical theory predicted that this energy was supposed to grow without bounds as the wavelength increased.
 This was called the
 [ultraviolet catastrophe](https://en.wikipedia.org/wiki/Ultraviolet_catastrophe),
 since it would have caused the destruction of the world as we know it.
-The "light as waves" picture was not working.
+**The "light as waves" picture was not working.**

 In 1900 Max Planck proposed his
 [quantisation of radiation](https://en.wikipedia.org/wiki/Max_Planck#Black-body_radiation)
 to solve the problem.
 The implication was that light was not a constant vibration of a substance, but instead was sent as particles ("packets" or "quanta" in technical talk).
-So in a strange twist of fate, we are back to particles!
+So in a strange twist of fate, we are **back to light as particles**!
 Nobody could make any sense of the situation at this point: was light waves, or was it particles?
-What about matter then?
+Remember that the picture for matter wasn't even settled yet.

 ## Enter Einstein